docs

 Why chiropractic and PT bill similarly (and where they diverge)

 Chiropractic and physical therapy practices share a patient population, a treatment philosophy centered on musculoskeletal function, and a common set of payer pressures.
-Both specialties live and die on plan-of-care documentation, visit authorization limits, functional progress notes, and the ongoing question of whether treatment is still medically necessary or has crossed into maintenance.
-Both generate multi-procedure encounters where MPPR applies.
-Both face aggressive payer medical review.
-A billing company that learns one specialty well will recognize the adjacent patterns in the other.
+Both turn on plan-of-care documentation, visit authorization limits, functional progress notes, and the ongoing question of whether treatment is still medically necessary or has crossed into maintenance.
+Both generate multi-procedure encounters where MPPR applies, and both face aggressive payer medical review.
+A billing company that learns one specialty recognizes the adjacent patterns in the other.

-The divergence runs deep at the code and modifier level.
-Chiropractic billing centers on CPT 98940 through 98942, with the region count driving which code applies — 1-2 spinal regions for 98940, 3-4 regions for 98941, and all five spinal regions for 98942.
-The AT modifier is specific to chiropractic Medicare billing and has no equivalent in PT.
-When a chiropractor performs extraspinal manipulation (rib cage, extremities, abdomen), that falls under CPT 98943, which Medicare does not cover at all; commercial payers vary widely on it.
-Physical therapy billing uses a richer code set that includes timed therapeutic procedure codes, untimed evaluation and reevaluation codes, and the GP modifier that must appear on every Medicare PT line — not just some of them.
-PT evaluation complexity is now captured through 97161 (low), 97162 (moderate), and 97163 (high), which replaced the old 97001 code and require documentation that actually supports the complexity level selected.
+The two diverge at the code and modifier level.
+Chiropractic billing centers on CPT 98940 through 98942, with the region count driving which code applies: 1-2 spinal regions for 98940, 3-4 regions for 98941, and all five spinal regions for 98942.
+The AT modifier is specific to chiropractic Medicare billing and has no PT equivalent.
+Extraspinal manipulation (rib cage, extremities, abdomen) falls under CPT 98943, which Medicare does not cover at all; commercial payers vary widely on it.
+Physical therapy uses a richer code set: timed therapeutic procedure codes, untimed evaluation and reevaluation codes, and the GP modifier that must appear on every Medicare PT line, not just some of them.
+PT evaluation complexity is captured through 97161 (low), 97162 (moderate), and 97163 (high), which replaced the old 97001 code and require documentation that supports the complexity level selected.

-The other divergence is the dual-track nature of chiropractic revenue.
+Chiropractic revenue is also dual-track.
 Roughly a third of chiropractors collect a meaningful share of revenue as cash or self-pay, often for wellness and maintenance care that payers explicitly exclude.
-That means a chiropractic practice may run two entirely separate billing workflows through the same front desk — insurance-covered acute and subacute care under 98940-98942 with AT, and cash-pay wellness visits that never touch a payer.
-A billing company serving that practice has to manage both tracks without letting them contaminate each other, which becomes a claims routing and reporting problem as much as a coding problem.
+A chiropractic practice may run two separate billing workflows through the same front desk: insurance-covered acute and subacute care under 98940-98942 with AT, and cash-pay wellness visits that never touch a payer.
+The billing company has to keep both tracks from contaminating each other, which is a claims-routing and reporting problem as much as a coding problem.

-Physical therapy practices rarely run a parallel cash track at the same scale, but they face a different structural complexity: the authorization wall.
+PT practices rarely run a parallel cash track at that scale, but they hit the authorization wall.
 Commercial payers increasingly require prior authorization after the initial evaluation, often after 6 to 10 visits.
-PT claims for visits 7 and beyond without an authorization reference number are a leading cause of retrospective denials that arrive weeks after the visit and are difficult to appeal successfully.
-The billing company has to track authorization expiration against scheduled visits and escalate before the payer wall hits, not after.
+PT claims for visits 7 and beyond without an authorization reference number are a leading cause of retrospective denials that arrive weeks later and are hard to appeal.
+The billing company has to track authorization expiration against scheduled visits and escalate before the wall hits, not after.

 The CPT codes that drive chiropractic and PT revenue

-Chiropractic manipulation is built on four codes.
+Chiropractic manipulation runs on four codes.
 CPT 98940 covers spinal manipulation of 1 to 2 regions, CPT 98941 covers 3 to 4 regions, and CPT 98942 covers all 5 spinal regions.
-CPT 98943 covers extraspinal manipulation — head, upper and lower extremities, rib cage, abdomen — and is explicitly excluded from Medicare coverage, though some Medicare Advantage plans cover it when medically necessary.
-Getting the region count right matters for audit defense: the documentation must identify the specific regions treated in a way that supports the code chosen, and upcoding from 98940 to 98941 without documented multi-region findings is a common OIG audit target.
+CPT 98943 covers extraspinal manipulation (head, upper and lower extremities, rib cage, abdomen) and is excluded from Medicare coverage, though some Medicare Advantage plans cover it when medically necessary.
+The region count drives audit defense: documentation must identify the specific regions treated in a way that supports the code chosen, and upcoding from 98940 to 98941 without documented multi-region findings is a common OIG audit target.

 Physical therapy evaluation codes follow a tiered structure.
 CPT 97161 (low complexity) covers 1-2 body regions with straightforward clinical decision-making, typically 20 minutes face-to-face.
 CPT 97162 (moderate complexity) covers 3 or more body regions with moderate comorbidity, typically 30 minutes.
 CPT 97163 (high complexity) covers multiple body regions with complex medical history or multiple comorbidities, typically 45 minutes.
-These are not time-based codes, so the 8-minute rule does not apply to them — but auditors scrutinize whether the documentation actually supports the complexity level billed, particularly 97163.
+These are not time-based codes, so the 8-minute rule does not apply, but auditors scrutinize whether the documentation supports the complexity level billed, particularly 97163.

 The therapeutic procedure codes are all timed.
-CPT 97110 covers therapeutic exercise including strength, endurance, range of motion, and flexibility, performed one-on-one with the patient actively engaged.
-CPT 97112 covers neuromuscular reeducation — retraining movement, balance, coordination, and proprioception.
+CPT 97110 covers therapeutic exercise (strength, endurance, range of motion, flexibility), performed one-on-one with the patient actively engaged.
+CPT 97112 covers neuromuscular reeducation: retraining movement, balance, coordination, and proprioception.
 CPT 97140 covers manual therapy techniques including mobilization, manipulation, and manual traction.
 CPT 97530 covers therapeutic activities using dynamic, functional, task-based training.
 CPT 97535 covers self-care and home management training.
-Each of these codes earns one unit per 15-minute block under the 8-minute rule, and the documentation must specify the total minutes of one-on-one skilled therapy time for each code on each date.
+Each earns one unit per 15-minute block under the 8-minute rule, and documentation must specify the total minutes of one-on-one skilled therapy time for each code on each date.

 The American Physical Therapy Association's tiered evaluation code reference and the AMA CPT code descriptions are the authoritative sources for code-level specifics.
 The CMS Physician Fee Schedule publishes the Medicare relative value units and payment amounts for every code on an annual basis.